SUBMISSION GUIDELINES: CATCHMENT – POETRY OF PLACE

 Following a shorter-longer-shorter-longer-longer pattern – in line-length – can help.

-Tanka may work as one sentence, yet having two sections is often more effective.
+Tanka may work as one sentence, yet having two stages often feels more effective.

 These can be punctuated with a dash/ ellipsis at the end of any of the first four lines.